Klimaatlas/KAPy/docs/tutorials/Tutorial03.md

 eog ./outputs/7.plots/
 ```

 11. That concludes this tutorial.
-KAPy is currently only limited to calculating means over a time window, but within a short time, more functions will be added, including the ability to define custom functions.
+KAPy is currently only limited to calculating means, but within a short time, more functions will be added, including the ability to define custom functions.